chmartin/chmartin.github.io/_posts/2019-04-01-EPL-NN-to-Classify-FitBit-days.md

 3. Interface this with the FitBit API, to download and update model automatically and iteratively.

-There are many other things, but those are three that I wanted to do.
+There are many other things, but those are the three that I wanted to do.
 The reality is that I think with this simple model I have done extremely well with this dataset.

 ### Questions
 * Have I missed something fundamental in my formulation of the problem? (_This will probably appear on most posts, I really wonder where I could do better!_)